 Considering that England/Britain had 53 Kings/Queens/Lords Protector/Emperors/Empresses between 925 and 1837, that's not particularly over-the-top.
 Even since then it's not that far out - Victoria was Queen 64 years, Elizabeth II 58 and counting, in between them?
 4 Kings in 51 years.

 If Brittania's like a lot of Real Life European monarchies, then when the one Emperor dies their appointed heir is supposed to instantly and automatically become the new Emperor.
 However, assassinating your rivals to the throne is a very entrenched practice among Brittanian royalty.
-There are probably a lot of cases where an Emperor who's ruled for decades dies, then their heir is killed before they've even been on the thrown for a month, and a few more Emperors are crowned and killed over the next couple years before someone with enough intelligence and a solid enough power base to keep themselves alive finally gets the thrown.
+There are probably a lot of cases where an Emperor who's ruled for decades dies, then their heir is killed before they've even been on the throne for a month, and a few more Emperors are crowned and killed over the next couple years before someone with enough intelligence and a solid enough power base to keep themselves alive finally gets the throne.

 While Lelouch's Memory Gambit to beat Mao and save Nunnally was totally awesome, did he even actually need to play the game to engage the deactivation switch?
 In theory he could have reached up and slapped his end of the scale and that would be that.
 Now it might have gotten him shot and Mao may have been lying about it deactivating the bomb but it still seems odd the thought never crossed Lelouch's mind.